Weebly/TableSchemer/README.md

 ## Getting Started

 * Download TableSchemer and see it in action using the example app.
+See [Sample Project](#Sample-Project) for instructions on how to get the sample project running.
 * Start building your own tables by installing it in your own app.
 See [Using Table Schemer](https://github.com/Weebly/TableSchemer/wiki/Using-Table-Schemer) for more information on how to use Table Schemer.

 ## Requirements